libssh2/libssh2/docs/INSTALL_CMAKE.md

 Customising the build
 ---------------------

-Of course, you might want to customise the build options.
+You might want to customise the build options.
 You can pass the options to CMake on the command line:

   cmake -D<option>=<value> ..